Diabetes Management in Children and Adolescents

 |Online discussions||Week 3-5

-Practicing health professionals with knowledge of diabetes and its management.
-This course will build on basic knowledge already in place.
+This course is for all practicing health professionals with knowledge of diabetes and its management, looking to explore diabetes management in children and adolescents.
+This course will help build on basic knowledge already in place.

 - Working knowledge of basic diabetes care and management